 What to Know Before Adopting a New Pet

 This pandemic has us all feeling a little lost, bored, and ready for companionship.
 Many are turning to pet adoption to find a furry friend to keep them company while we wait for life to return to normal.
-We met up with Dr. Margaret Post of the Lincoln Park Dog and Cat Clinic in Chicago to find out what potential adopters need to know in these unusual times.
+We met up with Dr. Margaret Post of the Lincoln Park Dog and Cat Clinic in Chicago, IL, to find out what potential adopters need to know in these unusual times.

 COVID-19 and Pets